Murder in Reverse

 Murder in Reverse (also styled Murder in Reverse?) is a 1945 British thriller film directed by Montgomery Tully and starring William Hartnell, Jimmy Hanley and Chili Bouchier.
-It is based on the story Query by "Seamark" (Austin J. Small).
+It was written by Tully based on the 1931 story Query by "Seamark" (Austin J. Small).

 A successful film in its time, Murder in Reverse was shown at the British Film Institute on the big screen in June 2010 to great success, selling out the auditorium.